rutikwankhade/Devblogs-hashnode/ckjec6wy40ngckus1al3mdl10.md

 ### 🤩 Good news
 Wait, I have good news too.
 You can try it right now.
 I have deployed its web version at **[tabwave.now.sh](https://tabwave.now.sh)**.
 So go try it and let me know your feedback.
 Also, feel free to reach out with your ideas and suggestions.

+### 🎉 Update
+The Tabwave extension is now available on firefox.
+>
+You can download it from [here](https://addons.mozilla.org/en-US/firefox/addon/tabwave/).

 ### Wrapping up
 This has been a great experience for me.
 The excitement of building something I always wanted to build was awesome.
 I can't explain how joyful I felt after fixing that nasty bug or completing that small feature.
 It's so satisfying.
 Sometimes it got frustrating, but eventually, I somehow ended up solving the problem.